-Full-time educators (high school and higher education institutions), age range 18+.
+Full-time educators (middle/high school and higher education institutions), age range 18+.

 Please note that we are aligning ourselves with NSF’s commitment to broadening participation, which is embedded in its Strategic Plan through a variety of investment priorities related to the Learning and Stewardship strategic outcome goals.
 Specifically, we are expanding efforts to broaden participation from underrepresented groups and diverse institutions across all geographical regions.

 The Fall 2022 workshop will take place virtually on Monday, October 17th, 2022.
 The exact time will be determined based on the geographic locations of selected applicants.